-Our 6th grade students will take up study of the Marsh, building off last year’s 8th grade Alewife Project, which investigated outlet water flow rates from the Marsh and documented the passage of alewives into their natal waters for the first time in over 30 years.
-Recently, the town’s Conservation Committee voted to adopt the 8th grade’s findings and recommendations in order to continue our community’s alewife restoration efforts, and to move forward to enact those recommendations.
+As we started this project (spring 2017), our 6th grade students took up study of the Marsh, building from the previous year’s 8th grade Alewife Project, which investigated outlet water flow rates from the Marsh and documented the passage of alewives into their natal waters for the first time in over 30 years.
+In December of 2016, the town’s Conservation Committee voted to adopt the 8th grade’s findings and recommendations of their 2016 report to the town, in order to continue our community’s alewife restoration efforts and to move forward to enact those recommendations.

-This spring, the 6th grade will be undertaking water quality studies of the entire Marsh watershed.
-While analyzing water chemistry data we’ll be examining the relationship of the land to the water and human impacts (past and present) within the watershed.
-We will also collect GPS data related to boundaries and notable aspects of different habitats in the watershed.
+This project first focused on water quality studies of the entire Marsh watershed.
+While analyzing water chemistry data we examined the relationship of the land to the water and human impacts (past and present) within the watershed.

-This project is supported by grant funding by the Natural Resources Council of Maine, the St George Parent Group and community donors.
+This project was originally supported by grant funding by the Natural Resources Council of Maine, the St George Parent Group and community donors.

 Our Guiding Questions